JuliaCI/NanosoldierReports/daily_2019_12_03/report.md

 *Daily Job:* 2019-12-03 vs 2019-12-02

-## Packages that failed

-- JSON v0.21.0: testing [was unsuccessful](logs/JSON/1.4.0-DEV-9babbf5dc6.log) because there were unidentified errors

 ## Summary

 In total, 4 packages were tested, out of which 2 succeeded, 0 were skipped, 2 failed and 0 got killed.